TOP 19 PRODUCTIVITY HACKS FOR DESKTOP JOBS

 3. Delegate, Outsource, Automate

-Before you start a task you consider whether YOU have to do it or it could be delegated or outsourced.
-If you must do it, consider whether it can be automated (Use of Makros, Robotic Process Automation, Use of AI, you name it…).
+Before you start a task you consider whether YOU have to do it or you can delegate or outsource.
+If you must do it, consider whether it can be automated, e.g. by Use of Macros, Robotic Process Automation, Use of AI, etc. .

 Delegate, outsource or automate as much as possible.
-However, pay attention when using automation costs you more time in terms of learning to automate it.
-It only gives you a return when these tasks are done repeatedly, so you learn it once and then you don’t have to learn how to automate it each time.
+But pay attention when using automation costs you more time in terms of learning to automate it.
+It pays off only when repeated, because you learn it once and never have to relearn the automation.

 4. Kill Fear, Get Stuff Done Directly